<> <> <> <>

 Treatments for both lifelong and acquired premature ejaculation include:

-• Behavioural techniques: There are a number of techniques that you can learn in order to control ejaculation and last longer from the get-go.
 The Masters and Johnson 'squeeze' technique involves squeezing the tip of your penis before ejaculation to lessen the urge while the Semans 'stop-start' technique involves learning to control the sensations prior to orgasming.

-• Work on reducing penile sensation: While it sounds counter-intuitive, using local anaesthetic sprays and creams can stop you from ejaculating too soon.
 You can also try using two condoms at a time as this is known to help greatly reduce penile sensation, too.

-• Explore whether erectile dysfunction is an issue: As both premature ejaculation and erectile dysfunction are often interlinked, getting help and support for erectile dysfunction can sometimes help with the PE experience so you can put the pep back into your penis in no time.
+As both premature ejaculation and erectile dysfunction are often interlinked, getting help and support for erectile dysfunction can sometimes help with the PE experience so you can put the pep back into your penis in no time.

 Can you stop premature ejaculation immediately?

 While premature ejaculation can be stopped in its tracks, it's important to note that there is no immediate cure.
-As a sexual issue with multi-faceted layers, tackling premature ejaculation can take a little bit of time.
+As a sexual function issue with multi-faceted layers, tackling premature ejaculation can take a little bit of time.

 But, with some patience, some lifestyle changes and help from a Pilot practitioner, premature ejaculation can become a thing of the past.